You are here

 - This hourglass shaped flask is made entirely of glass, helping it to not absorb odors or chemical residues.

 - This bundle includes a box of the Chemex Bonded White Circular Coffee Filters, 100 count.
-You may select a different filter option select "Click for Available Options" above.
+Other filters may be selected.

 - Available in either the wooden collar or glass handle model (to choose style, select from options above).

-- For more information, see our 8 Cup Chemex Glass Coffeemaker listing.
+- For more information, see our Chemex listings:

-- The Hario Skerton is a hand grinder that features adjustable conical ceramic burrs.
+- The Hario Skerton Plus is a hand grinder that features adjustable conical ceramic burrs.

 - Grind setting is adjustable.